-How To Eat 6 Meals A Day (Even With A Busy Schedule)
+How To Eat 6 Meals A Day When You are Busy

 So you just realized that you only eat two, maybe three times per day.
 One or two of those meals are composed of junk and hardly contain any nutritional value.